Mongolia

 Grant Period

-In Mongolia, the Fulbright ETA Program starts in mid-August of every year and ends in mid-June of the next year.
-Grantees arrive in mid-August to attend an in-country orientation organized by the U.S. Embassy in Ulaanbaatar, Mongolia.
+In Mongolia, the Fulbright ETA Program starts in mid-August and ends in mid-June of the next year.
+Grantees are scheduled to arrive in mid-August 2026 and will participate in an in-country orientation organized by the U.S. Embassy in Ulaanbaatar, Mongolia.

 Orientation